 Brave Search MCP Server (our review: 4/5) — Traditional keyword search at scale.
 Two tools (web_search, local_search), simpler pricing ($3/1K calls), 2,000 free queries/month.
 Better for straightforward search tasks where semantic understanding isn’t critical.
 Exa wins when you need to search for concepts rather than keywords.

 Tavily — Search API built for LLMs with structured JSON responses.
-Acquired by Nebius in February 2026, which introduces uncertainty about the product roadmap.
+Acquired by Nebius for $275M in February 2026, which introduces uncertainty about the product roadmap.
 Similar concept to Exa but with keyword-based search rather than neural embeddings.
 Exa outperforms on accuracy benchmarks (81% vs 71% on WebWalker).

 Perplexity Sonar — Real-time web-connected search API from Perplexity.
 Returns synthesized answers with citations.
 Higher latency, higher cost, but produces ready-to-use answers rather than search results.
 Better when you want answers, not results to process.